abhi3700/My_Learning_Solana/faqs.md

 1. App wallet
 2. Web wallet
 3. CLI wallet

+### Q. What is the Solana VM called?
+Sealevel, like EVM in Ethereum, BSC, Polygon,..

+### Q. Which programming languages is supported for writing Solana smart contract?
+1. Rust (mostly used)
+2. C
+3. C++

+### How much is the estimated transaction fees?
+10 USD for 1 M transactions.

 ### Q. Which output file is running in Solana?
 BPF (usually with `.so` as extension): BPF file of ELF format